Retinal detachment

 The sooner you seek expert advice, the less chance there is of permanent damage to your sight.

 If the optician suspects your retina is detached or is at risk of detaching, they’ll refer you urgently to an ophthalmologist.
 This is a doctor who specialises in eye health.
-You might then have other tests such as an ultrasound scan.
+You may then have other tests such as an ultrasound scan.

 Treatment of retinal detachment